 Private insurance is available to employees earning above 64,350 EUR (2022); however, freelancers can sign without limits.
 Contrasting public insurance, the rate of private coverage is fixed and doesn’t depend on your income whatsoever.

-Therefore, people with high income, especially singles, might opt for private health insurance if they have that choice.
+Therefore, people with high incomes, especially singles, might opt for private health insurance if they have that choice.

-Who can sign for private insurance with Feather?
+Who can sign up for private insurance with Feather?